 1) There will be no “on the day” entry to our time trials until further notice.
 We have to manage the size of the field to be compliant to what has been declared in the Police Notification Forms and also ensure there are no gatherings at the race number collection area.

 2) All competitors wishing to ride will have to complete an online registration form, the link for which will be published in the News section, on the club’s Facebook group and by email to all members.

 3) Pre-registration will be open from the Thursday before a Time Trial and close at 5pm on the Monday before the event.

 4) If you have pre-registered but are unable to ride, you MUST email email@example.com and firstname.lastname@example.org as soon as you know to allow your reserved place to be assigned to another rider.
 Failing to do this and not turning up may prevent you from being accepted in future club time trials this season.

-5) The entry fee will be £3 for Banbury Star members and £5 for non-members.
+5) The entry will be free for Banbury Star members who have paid the annual TT supplement, £1 otherwise and £2 for all non-members.

 6) The entry fee will be paid when collecting the race number, payment will be made via a contactless card reader which accepts debit cards, Apple Pay and Google Pay.
 No cash or cheques can be taken and no IOUs accepted.